 What is Arava?

-Arava (leflunomide) affects the immune system and reduces swelling and inflammation in the body.
+Arava affects the immune system and reduces swelling and inflammation in the body.

 Arava is used to treat the symptoms of rheumatoid arthritis.

-Arava can cause severe liver problems.
-Tell your doctor if you have a history of liver disease or if you also use other medicines such as: pain or arthritis medicine, heart medication, cholesterol-lowering medicine, or blood pressure medicine.
+Arava can cause severe or fatal liver damage.
+Tell your doctor if you have a history of liver disease or if you also use other medicines such as: pain or arthritis medicine (including aspirin, Tylenol, and Advil/Motrin), medicines to treat tuberculosis or other infections, seizure medication, hormonal birth control or hormone replacement therapy, chemotherapy, cholesterol-lowering medicine, heart medication, or blood pressure medicine.

 Before taking this medicine

-You should not use Arava if you are allergic to leflunomide or teriflunomide.
+You should not use Arava if you are allergic to leflunomide or teriflunomide, or if:

-Do not use Arava if you are pregnant or may become pregnant You will need to have a negative pregnancy test before starting this treatment.
-Avoid getting pregnant until after you stop taking this medicine and undergo a "drug elimination" procedure to help rid your body of the leflunomide.
+Do not use Arava if you are pregnant or may become pregnant.
+Avoid getting pregnant until after you stop taking Arava and undergo a "drug elimination" procedure to help rid your body of this medicine.
 Stop taking Arava and call your doctor right away if you miss a period or think you might be pregnant.

 a history of liver disease or hepatitis (leflunomide can cause severe liver problems);